-- Holding the Shift key and dragging with the tool will add to an existing selection. - Holding the Option (Mac) / Alt (Win) and dragging with the tool will subtract from the original selection. - Holding the Option (Mac) / Alt (Win) + Shift and dragging with the tool will produce the intersection of selections. - After creating a selection, you can move a it by 1 pixel with the arrow keys.
-Add the Shift key to move in increments of 10 pixels. - Holding the Shift key after beginning to move a selection or layer will constrain the movement to multiples of 45° (0°, 45°, 90° etc.).
+- Holding the Shift key and dragging with the tool will add to an existing selection. - Holding the Option (Mac) / Alt (Win) and dragging with the tool will subtract from the original selection. - Holding the Option (Mac) / Alt (Win) + Shift and dragging with the tool will produce the intersection of selections (This does not apply to the quick selection tool).